SSAFA

 SSAFA, the Armed Forces charity, also known as the Soldiers', Sailors', and Airmen's Families Association, is a UK charity that provides trusted support to serving men and women and veterans from the British Armed Forces and their families or dependents.
 Anyone who is currently serving or has ever served in the Royal Navy, British Army or Royal Air Force and their families, both regulars and reserves, is eligible for their help.

-SSAFA’s professional staff and network of more than 3400 volunteers assist more than 66,000 people every year, from World War II veterans to the families of young servicemen and women wounded or killed in Afghanistan.
+SSAFA’s professional staff and network of more than 3,400 volunteers assist more than 66,000 people every year, from World War II veterans to the families of young servicemen and women wounded or killed in Afghanistan.

-Founded in 1885, SSAFA is the UK's oldest national tri-service Armed Forces charity.
+Founded in 1885, SSAFA (SAFF-A) is the UK's oldest national tri-service Armed Forces charity.

 Clients

 SSAFA offers help and support to all serving and former members of all ranks of the Armed Forces, including: